Phenomenology of Holography via Quantum Coherence on Causal Horizons: Numerical Model and Projected Spectra

-\enlargethispage{2pt} What about for position vectors that are not almost in the same direction?
+We now formulate a more general case, restoring the directionality of the position vectors.
 Fig.\,\ref{IFOcorr} shows that we need to calculate a correlation involving four different points in the light path.
-Since an interferometer output is sensitive to the optical path difference between the two arms, and we are correlating two outputs measured at different times, we consider the differential effect on the signal from two orthogonal rotations in arms 1~and~2, correlated between two pairs of points $A$~and~$B$ along the light path of each arm (where the light heuristically ``arrives at different times,'' even though the photons are actually delocalized).
-To avoid cluttering up our equations too much, we write down the simplified case of a covariance on a single Planckian null boundary layer, such that the condition of the point pairs $A$~and~$B$ being on the same Dirac null cone foliation in Eq.\,(\ref{covariance}) is already satisfied (accounting for the different spatial positions $\mathbf{r}$ and laboratory times $t$ where the light path intersects the Planckian null boundary layer):

-We see that there is no covariance between rotational fluctuations in orthogonal directions, so the cross-terms drop out.
+Since an interferometer output is sensitive to the optical path difference between the two arms, and we are correlating two outputs measured at different times, we consider the differential effect on the signal from two orthogonal rotations in arms 1~and~2, correlated between two pairs of points $A$~and~$B$ along the light path of each arm (where the light heuristically ``passes through at different times,'' even though the photons are actually delocalized).
+To avoid cluttering up our equations too much, we write down the simplified case of a covariance on a single Planckian null boundary layer, such that the condition of the point pairs $A$~and~$B$ being on the same Dirac null cone foliation in Eq.\,(\ref{covariance}) is already satisfied (accounting for the different spatial positions $\mathbf{r}$ and laboratory times $t$ where the light path intersects the Planckian null boundary layer): We see that there is no covariance between rotational fluctuations in orthogonal directions, so the cross-terms drop out.
 We can also see, however, that measuring two incompatible observables along orthogonal rotational axes results in an irreducible quantum indeterminacy, by writing down the further simplified case where $A=B$: